utah-cs4470-sp23/class/assignment1/README.md

 In this example run, the output of my lexer matched the reference output for `000.jpl` through `003.jpl` but then did not match for `004.jpl`.
 The difference is shown with the correct output first and your output second.
-In this case the bug is that the lexer accidentally captured an extra space character after the text for the variable `b`.
+In this case the bug is that my lexer accidentally captured an extra space character after the text for the variable `b`.
 You should fix any bugs found by this lexer test before this assignment is due.
-The expected outputs are all
+The lexer inputs and expected outputs are all there for you to look at, the test script simply provides convenient automation.

-The second test script
+Run the second test script, `test-lexer2`, the same way.
+This one does not look at the actual lexer output, but rather simply checks if lexing succeeds (because the input can be lexed) or fails (because the input does not meet the requirements for lexing that are described in the JPL specification).